GrayJack/bitflag-attr/README.md

 }
 ```

-If you don't want `Debug` trait to be generated, you can simply not define it on the derive attribute to the attribute.
+If you don't want `Debug` trait to be generated, you can simply not define it on the derive attribute.

 ```rust
 use bitflag_attr::bitflag;